thiagoes/micro-arcade-F15/README.md

 7. All the GND pins on the cable should be wired to other holes next to the same blue line.
 This connects those pins to the breadboard, which connects to ground on the Arduino.

 8. The remaining wires go directly between the Arduino and the cable.
 The wirings, Arduino -> cable, are listed below.
 Make sure you do each one correctly; once everything is wired, it becomes much more difficult to check that a wire is connecting the right pins.
+The pin labels are included again for easy reference.

     * 2 -> R1
     * 3 -> G1